Skip to main content

 Shallow clarity is a common trap.
 The explanation sounds simple, so you assume the scope is clear.
 Usually it is not.
 Write one sentence that states both what is in scope and what is not.

 Expected output: an explicit in-scope/out-of-scope boundary line you can carry into the proposal and statement of work.
-Example shape: "This engagement covers [in-scope result].
-It does not include [likely adjacent assumption]."
+Example shape: "This engagement covers the specific result you agreed to deliver.
+It does not include the adjacent request or assumption that would change scope."

 Your pricing is easier to defend when you tie it to a checkable result, not effort alone.
 State the business outcome, who owns that outcome on the client side, and what evidence would show it happened.